Anne Symonds: Career

 Symonds's first job was as a researcher for Lord Beaverbrook, and writing for the Evening Standard.
 In 1939, she travelled to America, and in May 1940, she married an Oxford friend, Richard Symonds, who was sent to India with the Cripps Mission.
 With the Quakers, she set up a home for evacuee children in Torquay, Devon, and then worked briefly with her cousin Tom Harrisson on Mass Observation.
 Later, she was given a job at the Ministry of Information, working under Arthur Gore, 8th Earl of Arran.
 As the war in Europe ended, she was dispatched to Austria, working in Vienna and Carinthia on copy for Austrian newspapers, where she met the executioner Albert Pierrepoint.
 In 1945, she wrote a book as "Anne Damer" with Jack Denton Scott, called Too Lively to Live.

 In 1948, Symonds was divorced from her husband and applied for a job with the BBC Overseas Service, commissioning talks and making arts and other programmes.
 She worked on Under Big Ben and the Meet an MP spot for London Calling Europe.
 She was close to Hugh Gaitskell and Denis Healey.
 In 1953, she gave birth to Matthew Symonds, son of John Beavan and co-founder of The Independent.
-He is the father of Carrie Johnson, the wife of Prime Minister Boris Johnson.
+He is the father of Carrie Johnson, the wife of former Prime Minister Boris Johnson.

 After retiring from the BBC in 1976, Symonds edited APEX’s journal for Denis Howell and assisted on the quarterly Europe Left, the magazine of the Labour Movement for Europe.
 She died on 6 February 2017, at the age of 100.